argoproj/argo-cd/docs/user-guide/commands/argocd_app_diff.md

 ### Options

 ```
-      --controller-namespace string   Argo CD installation namespace (default "argocd")
       --exit-code                Return non-zero exit code when there is a diff (default true)
       --hard-refresh             Refresh application data as well as target manifests cache
   -h, --help                     help for diff
       --local string             Compare live app to a local manifests
       --local-repo-root string   Path to the repository root.
 Used together with --local allows setting the repository root (default "/")
       --refresh                  Refresh application data when retrieving
       --revision string          Compare live app to a particular revision
 ```

 ### Options inherited from parent commands